Idoabergel/XTEND-ATLAS/README.md

 This project utilizes a pre-trained YOLOv5 model for person detection.

 ## The Mission
-- Keep people safe from robots on busy streets.
-- Analyze robot videos to detect potential collisions.
+- Analyze robot path to detect potential collisions.
 - Get creative with alerts; sounds, flashing messages, anything goes!
+- The goal is to implement the logic for determining if the robot is about to collide with any of the detected people.

 ## Prerequisites